This article was originally published in 2019. It was revised in July 2023 to reflect more recent developments and thinking.

 American interested in working on AI policy?

-We’ve helped dozens of people transition into policy careers.
-We can offer introductions to people and funding opportunities, and we can help answer specific questions you might have.
+We’ve helped many people transition into policy careers.
+We can offer introductions to people and potential funding opportunities, and we can help answer specific questions you might have.

-If you are a US citizen interested in building expertise to work on US AI policy, apply for our free coaching service.
+If you are a US citizen interested in building expertise to work on US AI policy, apply for our free 1-1 advising.

 Apply for advising